 The bank didn’t have a permanent headquarters until 1925.
 It first traded from the Session House of Graham Street Church before moving to the back shop of Jack’s Merchant Tailors, then the back shop of Knox’s Hat Shop.
-However, it 1883 the trustees agreed to James Knox’s proposal that the bank move out of the back room of his hat shop and into a separate office at a rent of £17 10 shillings.
+However, in 1883 the trustees agreed to the younger James Knox’s proposal that the bank move out of the back room of his hat shop and into a separate office at a rent of £17 10 shillings.
 However, the trustees insisted that Knox rent the premises in his own name and decorate it himself at his own expense!
 He later wrote that, “the opening of that office was the opening of a new era.
 From that day to the present time the Bank has gone on from one success to another without a halt.”

 Some customers objected to the Bank having its own premises instead of being in the back room of another business because now anyone could see when they went in or out of the bank and would know that they had a bank account.

 ‘Knox’s Bank’.
 Sir James Knox drove the bank’s expansion in the late 1800s.
 He died in 1938.